Wi-Fi is available in the main office area, to the south and the north.

 Picnic Shelter: One medium picnic shelter (capacity 50) with grills, water, electricity, and picnic tables.
 Reservations are required.

-Picnic Tables/Grills: Freestanding picnic tables with grills are located near the playground and throughout the park and are available free on a first-come, first-served basis.
+Picnic Tables/Grills: Freestanding picnic tables with grills are located near the playground and throughout the front of the park and are available free on a first-come, first-served basis.
+Bounce houses and balloons are not permitted in these areas.

 Sports Equipment Rentals: The park offers limited quantities of a variety of sports equipment, available at the park office on a first-come, first-served basis.
 The following items are available: football, volleyball, soccer ball, flying discs ($5/day plus tax, plus $10 deposit); set of four horseshoes with two stakes ($5/day plus tax, plus $10 deposit); 17-item sports bag ($25/day plus tax, plus $25 deposit)